Emerging markets rout stirs unease about capital curbs

 Such fears may be overdone -- countries which benefited from foreign capital will probably want to keep investors sweet, many say, especially if they have balance of payments deficits.

-Even the ruble's 58 percent peak-to-trough fall last year and the real's 35 percent slump in 2015 didn't prompt controls they note, and Malaysia has ruled them out this time.
+Even the rouble's 58 percent peak-to-trough fall last year and the real's 35 percent slump in 2015 didn't prompt controls they note, and Malaysia has ruled them out this time.

 Christian Keller, head of economics research at Barclays, said struggling governments will prefer to go to the IMF or wealthier countries for assistance, while soft curbs such as taxes are ineffective during a market meltdown.